I7-Examples/Bronze/docs/source.txt

 Understand "by/with/using" as "[means]".

 After reading a command:
-	if the player's command includes "head [a direction]" begin;
+	if the player's command includes "head [a direction]": if the player's command includes "head":
-		if the player's command includes "head", replace the matched text with "go";
+			replace the matched text with "go";
-	end if;
-	if the player's command includes "[means] [specific anatomy]" begin;
-		say "(It is usually not necessary to refer to specific body parts.)";
+	if the player's command includes "[means] [specific anatomy]": say "(It is usually not necessary to refer to specific body parts.)";
 		cut the matched text;
-		while the player's command includes "[means] [specific anatomy]", cut the matched text;
+		while the player's command includes "[means] [specific anatomy]": cut the matched text;
-	end if;
-	if the player's command includes "[specific anatomy]" begin;
-		say "(It is usually not necessary to refer to specific body parts.)";
+	if the player's command includes "[specific anatomy]": say "(It is usually not necessary to refer to specific body parts.)";
 		replace the matched text with "me";
-		while the player's command includes "[specific anatomy]", replace the matched text with "me";
+		while the player's command includes "[specific anatomy]": replace the matched text with "me";
-	end if.

 Before putting something wearable on the player: